Showing posts with label Accounting. Show all posts

 · Variable costs - labor, materials, electricity, any cost that increases or decreases depending on the output produced.

 Total cost/total output equals unit cost.
-Total cost and total output are usually derived from a budget or forecast and can change annually, quarterly, or monthly.
-The static unit cost is a "best guess" based on past results used to analyze the variance between static unit cost and actual unit cost.
+Total cost and total output are typically derived from a budget or forecast and can change on an annual, quarterly, or monthly basis.
+The static unit cost is a "best guess" based on past results, used to analyze the variance between the static unit cost and the actual unit cost.
 This variance analysis creates awareness of input costs, planned output, and planned productivity.

-Input costs are products and services used to create output.
+Input costs refer to the products and services used to produce output.
 Examples of variances are:

 · Increase/decrease in freight in,